 ECPs can cause some minor side effects for a few days, including:

 These usually are minor, and most improve within 1 to 2 days.
 A girl's menstrual period may be temporarily irregular after she takes ECPs.

 Emergency contraception is an option for a couple if:

-ECPs are also available to women who are forced to have unprotected sex.
+ECPs are also available to young women who are forced to have unprotected sex.

 Emergency contraception is not recommended:

 - for females who know they are pregnant